 I'm ashamed to say I was so late to the overnight oats party!
 I've never been a huge fan of oatmeal, ever since I was forced to eat it as a child.
 I just didn't love the texture.
 But some of my friends and family members swear by them, so I thought I'd give them a try especially as the weather warms up.
 I was pleasantly surprised!
 The consistency is creamy, but the oats keep their structure, so they avoid the goopy, sticky texture I hated so much as a child.
 So it's a win-win!

-And what I love most about this overnight oats is how much you can customize them to your tastes!
+And what I love most about these tropical mango overnight oats is how much you can customize them to your tastes!
 Many overnight oats recipes call for bananas, berries, or cinnamon, but you can really use any flavors you like!
 So since I love tropical fruits like pineapple, mango, and passionfruit, I knew I had to try one of my favorite combos: mango and coconut!
 These mango overnight oats were born, and they made me an overnight oats convert for sure!

 Overnight oats are such a awesome breakfast or snack and absolutely perfect for meal prep!
 I like to prep overnight oats in individual containers to make eating a healthy breakfast easy and quick.
 For instance, I like to use 8-ounce canning jars with lids so that my overnight oats are a great grab-and-go breakfast!
 Feel free to double or triple the recipe (using the 2x and 3x buttons in the recipe card below) to prep breakfast for the whole family, or for the whole week!